travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Data Structures/music_info.md

 particular difficulty is denoted by that difficulty's foot rating being 0 (0x00), which also makes it unselectable on the music select screen.

 Each difficulty only taking up 1 nibble means that no modifications to the structure definition was needed going from having 3 difficulties (Light, Standard, Heavy) in MAX AC, to 4 difficulties (Light, Standard, Heavy, Oni) in MAX2 AC, to 5 difficulties (Beginner, Light, Standard, Heavy, Oni) in Extreme AC.
+This is because, of course, a 32-bit DWord consists of 4 bytes, or 8 nibbles.
+Theoretically, this means that there is enough space to support 8 difficulties worth of foot ratings per play style (that is, 8 for singles, AND 8 for doubles, since singles and doubles get their own 32-bit dword to store foot rating information in).

 ## special
 TODO: Figure out what this value actually does